manzyun/resume_witten_in_html5/README.rst

 3. Open web browser "personal_history.html"
 4. Print your personal history on web browser.
 5. If you don't like this design then edit, fork or pull request.

+I'm not complant if you make new web service and other use of this code.